Xiphe/karma-environments/README.md

       templateNamespace: 'ke'
       /* Timeout for asynchronous tasks. */
       asyncTimeout: 5000,
+      /* Set true if environments should also be definable inside header comments of test files. */
+      headerEnvironments: false,
       /* If you feel better with a delay between single environment runs, increase this value. */
       pauseBetweenRuns: 0,
       /* Extend the environment object used in definition files. */